undg/zsh-autodotenv/README.md

 autodotenv is a Zsh plugin inspired in [dotenv plugin](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/dotenv)

-It ask if you want load your project ENV variables from `.env` file when you `cd` into project root directory.
+It ask if you want to load your project ENV variables from `.env` file when you `cd` into project root directory.

 This plugin is